 The humanitarian clause may be applied when the other criteria are not applicable and humanitarian reasons arise, whereas the sovereignty clause may be applied when the transfer is not going to be implemented within the time limits for reasons not foreseen in the Regulation i.e., health issues.
-In 2020, 18 take charge requests were made under the humanitarian clause of which 3 were accepted.
+172 In 2020, 18 take charge requests were made under the humanitarian clause of which 3 were accepted.
+In 2021, 31 take charge requests were made under the humanitarian clause of which 11 were accepted.